vcc.ca

 Advisors

-the Human Resources Department, College Ombudsperson, and representatives of the VCC Faculty Association or CUPE who receive concerns and allegations of Harassment, Discrimination or Bullying.
+The People Services Department, representatives of the Students' Union of Vancouver Community College (SUVCC), and representatives from CUPE and the VCC Faculty Association who receive concerns and allegations of discrimination, harassment or bullying.

 College-Related Activity